-What is this Core Java Online Training about?
+About Core Java Online Training

-What are the Online Java course objectives?
+What are the Course Objectives

 - “Naresh IT” understands the problems like security reasons, time availability and distance in attending classes of different people including students, professionals and the people living in other countries.